IKEA the latest brand to tap into booming secondhand market

 “If I buy something like a handbag or an office chair from a neighbour, and if something goes wrong, can I get my money back?” he said.

-“When I’m dealing with a retailer, I can be rest-assured that the appropriate checks and balances have been taken care of.
+“When I’m dealing with a retailer, I can rest assured that the appropriate checks and balances have been taken care of.

 “If the product doesn’t work [or] if it fails very quickly, I can return to that retailer and get an exchange or money back.”